 Treatment for patients who have neck pain can range from a few days of mild activities all the way on the other end of the spectrum to surgery.
 Patients with significant neck pain from an accident could possibly require a brace or surgery to properly realign the spine, fixate the fracture, and properly decompress the spinal cord or nerves.

-Mild Neck Pain Treatment
+How is Mild Neck Pain Treated?

 Patients with mild neck pain symptoms can receive postural training, medications starting with oral anti-inflammatories, therapy, massage, braces, and possibly chiropractic treatment.
 We encourage you to click here to view helpful neck exercises by the Department of Environmental Safety, Sustainability, & Risk.
 These exercises can help make your neck more flexible and strong.